DinoChiesa/Apigee-Java-SAML-AuthnRequest/README.md

 ## Building

+You do not need to build this callout in order to use it.
+Even so, you can build it if you like.
 Use maven to build and package the jar.
 You need maven v3.5 at a minimum.

 ```
 mvn clean package